Frequently Asked Questions

 - How long will it take your system to get my engine warm?

-That depends on which system you get, how you use it, and how you define “warm”.
+That depends on which system you get, how you use it, and how you define “warm” but in general it will take a couple of hours.

 The table in FAQ#2 below gives heating time data for several of our systems.
 More watts = faster heating.